Isaac-W-Brown/Deep_Learning/README.md

 `Convolutional.py` and `FullyConnected.py` are now ready to run.

-`Speed_Test.py` is used to compare the single threaded CPU performance of computers at matrix multiplication
+`Speed_Test.py` is used to compare the single threaded CPU performance of computers at matrix multiplication.